-- 2. This narrative report provides a brief explanation of the financial aspects of the Authority's activities and draws attention to the main characteristics of the Authority's financial position. - 3.
-The accounting policies adopted by the Authority comply with the relevant accounting standards except where indicated in notes to the accounts. - 4.
-Significant change in Accounting Policies, following the Telling the Story review of the presentation of local authority financial statements, the 2016/17 Code no longer requires statements or notes to be prepared in accordance with the Service Reporting Code of Practice 2016/17 (SeRCOP).
-The 2016/17 Code changed the segmental reporting arrangements for the CIES and introduced the EFA.
-The EFA brings together local authority performance reported on the basis of expenditure measured under proper accounting practices with statutorily defined charges to the General Fund.
-These reports both include a segmental analysis which show how the Authority operate, monitor and manage financial performance.
-The 2016/17 Code also introduced a streamlined MIRS which presents the total CIES as one line. - 5.
-The CIES shows a deficit on provision of services of £58.881m.
-After statutory adjustments, such as the removal of depreciation and impairments and applying International Accounting Standard Nineteen (IAS19) entries in relation to pension costs, the Authority shows an overall deficit of £306.874m.
+4. The accounting policies adopted by the Authority comply with the relevant accounting standards except where indicated in notes to the accounts.

-6. The total expenditure of the Authority in 2016/17 was £163.424m.
+- 5. The CIES shows a deficit on provision of services of £67.439m.
+After statutory adjustments, such as the removal of depreciation and impairments and applying International Accounting Standard Nineteen (IAS19) entries in relation to pension costs, the Authority shows an overall deficit of £10.367m. - 6.
+The total expenditure of the Authority in 2017/18 was £172.122m.
 The types of costs incurred were:

-7. The total income of the Authority to fund expenditure in 2016/17 was £104.543m, which came from:
+7. The total income of the Authority to fund expenditure in 2017/18 was £104.683m, which came from: